-Mr Boyd's remuneration package consists of a fee of \$360,000 per annum plus unlisted options as otherwise disclosed in this report.
+Mr Boyd's remuneration package consists of a fee of \$360,000 per annum plus unlisted options as otherwise disclosed in this report which has remained unchanged since 2017.

 (e) Remuneration expenses for executive KMP

 The following table shows the details of the remuneration expense recognised for the group's executive key management personnel for the current and previous financial year measured in accordance with the accounting standards.